Kingfish, Cavalla, King, Snakes, Smokers

 - Fish must be landed with heads and fins intact.
 A permit moratorium is in place.

 - Authorized gear: For Atlantic king mackerel north of the Cape Lookout, NC Light (34° 37.3' N. lat.) all gear is authorized except for drift gillnets and long gillnets.
 South of the Cape Lookout Light the following gear is authorized: automatic reel, bandit gear, handline, rod & reel.
-A minimum size of 4.75 inch stretch mesh is required for run-around gillnets.
-No more than 400,000 pounds may be harvested by purse seines.

 - Annual Catch Limit (ACL) – This species is managed under an ACL.
 See current information on Commercial ACLs (quotas) from NOAA Fisheries.